kmingulov/MAnalyzer/README.md

 To compile program use `g++ main.cpp -lmanalyzer`.

+More information you can find out in documentation.

 ToDo
 ----

+* Add dawgdic source code and compile library using it.
+* Finish documentation (LemmasRules', EndingsRules' descriptions and algorithm's description).
 * Refactoring of create_dics/* code is needed!
 * Prevent program from crashing when there is no dictionaries.